GeneralProducts/day-of-code/_posts/2018-08-30-introduction.md

 <!-- <span class="tag tag--approved">Approved</span> -->

 <p class="content__abstract">
-  Today you're going to get some programming experience, and leave having built a real website.
-This article explains the plan for the day.
+  These are the step-by-step guides for the Day of Code.
+You're going to get some programming experience, and leave having built a real website.
+This article explains the background to the day.
 </p>

 ## Scope of the day